meowshmalloww/AnchorMesh-mobile/README.md

 This software is provided for **hackathon evaluation only**.
 See [LICENSE](LICENSE) for details.

-Copyright (c) 2026 ResQ Team.
+Copyright (c) 2026 AnchorMesh Team.
 All Rights Reserved.

 ---